tubish/Data_insights/README.md

 ## Requirements

-The Repo provides a Dockerfile that contains everything needed to work with pyspark.
-However, if you're not comfortable with Docker, feel free to install the required tools on your machine.

-* Python
-* Java (For Spark)

 The required library dependancies are within the requirements.txt file

 ## Setup

-Run the /generate_data.py script to create your datasets within the `/data/` directory. e.g.

-    docker-compose run two_circles python3 generate_data.py

-Or without Docker:

-    python3 generate_data.py
+Run python3 generate_data.py to generate data

-## Run your code

-If using Docker, the following can be used to run a command, from the root directory:

-    docker-compose run two_circles python3 -m python-assessment.ticket_processing_service.assessment

-Or without Docker:

-    python3 -m python-assessment.ticket_processing_service.assessment

 ## Scenarios

-You're a Data Engineer at Two Circles, and have been provided with two datasets, a tickets.csv and customer.json file.
-The person who has provided them to you would like the following things:
+You're a Data Engineer and have been provided with two datasets, a tickets.csv and customer.json file.
+The following insights are required to be written into an `/output` folder :

 1. A table of Events with formatted dates and count of Orders
 2. Tickets by Customer Title, ordered by Quantity